When Lifetimes Liberate: A Type System for Arenas with Higher-Order Reachability Tracking: Informal Overview

-To preserve static safety, the type system enforces the absence of the scoped reference @a@ in both the type and the qualifier of the scope return, preventing leakage of any resource in the scoped arena.
+To ensure static safety, the type system prohibits scoped references in either the type or the qualifier of the scope return, thereby preventing any resource in the scoped arena from leaking.

 Scopes may nest to form a stack discipline that mirrors classic region-based resource management schemes.
-At the meta level, the extend of each scope can be derived from the placement of scoped references, including those passed as parameters, and we sketch such a translation in (\Cref{sec:scope-surface-syntax}).
+At the meta level, the extent of each scope can be derived from the placement of scoped references, including those in function calls, and we sketch such a translation in \Cref{sec:scope-surface-syntax}.

-\section{\arenalang-Calculus: Arena-based Reachability Tracking}
+\section{\arenalang-Calculus: Arena-Based Reachability Tracking}

-We present the \arenalang-calculus, a generalization of the \weipolylang-calculus \cite{wei24}, extended with shadow arenas, coarse-grained reachability tracking, and a two-dimensional store semantics.
-In this section, we primarily focus on the static declarative typing, call-by-value operational semantics, and the store model.
-Dynamic typing are deferred to \Cref{sec:scope-formal}.
+We present the \arenalang-calculus, an extension of the \weipolylang-calculus \cite{wei24} with shadow arenas, coarse-grained reachability tracking, and two-dimensional store semantics.
+In this section, we primarily focus on the static typing, the call-by-value operational semantics, and the store model.
+Dynamic typing is deferred to \Cref{sec:scope-formal}.